warpeggio/Master_ClockNG/README.md

 ## Bugs & Fixes
 Please be informed that @PierreIsCoding and @Warpeggio, although having a technical background, are hobbyists.
 We build and share this project for fun and learning, so please let us know if you have any good improvements in mind!
 Warpeggio had a blast playing with this code and hopes you do too. :)

+New Feature: MIDI clock output on pin D13.
+Wire this to a MIDI jack in the standard way with a 220-ohm resistor.

 Fixed: Swing sounds pretty good!

 New bug: The frequency output is slightly slower than the displayed BPM.
 The quantization seems to indicate rounding errors, and is probably deeply related to Warpeggios beat subdivision scheme.